noraw/hiring_code_exercise/README.md

 tested it on OS X; you may need to modify some code to get it to work on other systems.
 The project is a standard CMake project.
-Once you have compiled the code, you should be able to execute the program
-\texttt{CodeExercise} in the build directory.
+Once you have compiled the code, you should be able to execute the program `CodeExercise` in the build directory.
 This project is fairly simple.
 It presents a 3D view in which multiple 3D models can be visualized and rotated in space.
 On the right hand side, there are sliders that indicate the various degrees of rotation in Euler